Overview

 After we have put in the tube

-The tube is attached to a bag to collect the fluid in your tummy.
-We empty this bag several times and measure the fluid that is being drained.
-In this way, we can make sure that we give you the right amount of protein through your cannula.
+The tube is attached to a bag to collect the fluid from your tummy.
+We empty this bag several times, and measure the fluid that is being drained.
+By doing this, we can give you the right amount of protein through your cannula.

 When the drain is in place, you can sit up if it is more comfortable.
 You can also get up to use the toilet.
 The drain stays in for up to 6 hours and we regularly monitor your observations.